JaiminR-010/Hardware-Accelerated-Monte-Carlo/docs/hls-kernel.md

 ## Parallelism and Pipelining

-To exploit FPGA parallelism, the kernel evaluates multiple paths per cycle using a fixed number of **lanes**:
+To exploit FPGA parallelism, the kernel evaluates multiple paths per cycle using a fixed number of **lanes** (8, in this case):

-* The input array `Z` is accessed with a strided index so that each lane processes a disjoint subset of paths.
+* The input array `Z` is accessed so that each lane processes a disjoint subset of paths.
 * The main computation loop is **pipelined with initiation interval (II) = 1**, meaning a new group of lanes enters the pipeline every clock cycle once the pipeline is full.
 * Each lane maintains its own local accumulator in a small on‑chip array of partial sums.

 After all paths have been processed, a short reduction loop sums the lane‑wise partial sums into a single scalar result.

----

-## Accuracy vs. Performance

-The kernel supports two implementation options for the exponential function:

-* A fast approximate exponential to maximize throughput, or
-* The standard `hls::expf` implementation for higher numerical accuracy.

-This choice trades off a small systematic bias in the option price against additional latency per path.
-In practice, the residual difference compared to a CPU reference is typically dominated by Monte Carlo sampling error and floating‑point accumulation order for large (N).